moayadeldin/arabic-wordcount/README.md

 # arabic-wordcount
-Using Arabic WordCount in Python
+Using Arabic WordCount on a Dataset in Python